Samantha S. Clinkinbeard

 - Criminology and Criminal Justice, Associate Professor

 Samantha Clinkinbeard, PhD, is an Associate Professor and the Undergraduate Program Coordinator (Lincoln & Omaha campus) in the School of Criminology and Criminal Justice.
 Currently, her research is focused on women in policing, including the presence of masculinity and issues surrounding recruitment and retention.
 Much of her previous research has focused on motivation, self-control, and health as related to delinquency and risky behavior.
-Her more recent work has focused on gendered self-concept and future orientation in both college students and police officers.
 She was awarded honorable mention by ASC’s Division of Women and Crime for the best Article of the Year in Feminist Criminology for 2017.
-Dr. Clinkinbeard’s work appears in Feminist Criminology, Journal of Criminal Justice, Journal of Youth & Adolescence, Youth & Society, and Justice Quarterly.
+Dr. Clinkinbeard’s work appears in Criminal Justice & Behavior, Feminist Criminology, Journal of Criminal Justice, Journal of Youth & Adolescence, Youth & Society, and Justice Quarterly.
 She has taught a variety of courses though most often teaches research methods courses at all levels (undergraduate, masters, doctoral).
 She was recognized with the CPACS Alumni Outstanding Teaching Award in 2020.

 Research Methods and Program Evaluation, Psychology & Criminal Justice

 Women in policing Self-ControlDelinquency and other Risky BehaviorsMasculinity and Gendered Self-Concept

 Best Aticle of the Year - Feminist Criminology - Honorable Mention, Scholarship/Research - 2018

 Ph D, University of Nevada, Reno, Reno, NV, Social Psychology, 2007